ekmartin/thesis/plan.md

   Letters, 25(3):

 ## Plan
-* Write a little bit more about Rust, provide an example for move semantics.
-* Positive and negative updates
-* Checktable stuff
-* ACID (cite or describe)
-* Formalize snapshot requirement
-* Describe snapshot protocol in soup in pseudo code
-  - Clarify that we're building up a snapshot protocol in steps
-* More figures:
-  - Group commit protocol
-  - Which nodes are materialized (under 3.2 Snapshotting)

 New stuff to write:
 * Write about the snapshotting implementation (Snapshotting and Logging in Soup).
 We've written an overview, this section should rather go into the details of how